 Financial Action Task Force on Money Laundering (FATF)

-The FATF is an inter-governmental body established by the G7 group of countries in 1989.
-The FATF is a policy-making body, whose objectives include setting standards to combat money laundering and the financing of terrorism (AML/CFT), and supporting the implementation of these standards.
+The first co-operative and global policy response to the threats posed by money laundering was by the G7 group of countries which established the FATF in 1989.
+The FATF, like the APG, is an inter-governmental body whose objectives include setting standards to combat money laundering, the financing of terrorism and the financing of proliferation of weapons of mass destruction (AML/CFT), and supporting the implementation of these standards.

 The core documents of the FATF (referred to as the "FATF standards") include: